TyrangYang/TyrangYang_blog/all-arrary-method-in-javascript/index.md

 # All array method in Javascript

-Show all function: `Array.prototype` & `Array.prototype.constructor`
+> Show all function: Try `Array.prototype` & `Array.prototype.constructor` in browser console.

 ## foreach